Skip to main content

 • Predatory: 45x-50x is a demanding playthrough

 • Critical red flag: 50x+ wagering requirements?
-Check our low-wagering list and pick a casino from there, and forget about the casino where the wagering is 50x.
+Check our low-wagering list, select a casino from it, and avoid casinos with 50x wagering.

 Real Example: One time, we reviewed BonusHunter Casino, and this site offered a C$1000 welcome bonus with a 75x WR, but this value was buried in the bonus policy, making it difficult to see as a regular customer.
 This bonus needed a C$75,000 to be wagered.
-We tracked this bonus for 8 months, and we saw zero documented successful compilations.
+We tracked this bonus for 8 months and documented no successful compilations.

 Detection: Go to the bonus policy and search for keywords such as wagering, rollover or playthrough and calculate the actual requirements or how much you must play to unlock the cashout phase.